jweyer8/BeaconAWS/README.md

 # BeaconAWS
-Device created to assist with maintenance of AWS infrastructure.
+Device created to assist with maintenance of AWS electrical infrastructure.